-For many of food truck vendors, your inbox is a source of embarrassment: it’s large, disorganized, and full of unanswered email.
+For many of vendors, your food truck email inbox is a source of embarrassment.
+It’s large, disorganized, and full of unanswered email.
 Reaching inbox zero is like the Promised Land of your digital lifestyle.
 As the number of unread messages steadily increases, so does your unshakable feeling of spiraling down a never-ending tunnel of doom.

 Try these simple tips to stop the shame spiral and better manage your food truck email inbox.